 SaaS testing has some advantages over traditional training like the upgrading cost and the maintenance cost is lower.
-The risk involved in case of SaaS testing is also lower than the traditional testing.
-The accessibility of SaaS is also better than the traditional way as we don’t have to install the software in case of SaaS because it can be accessed through the internet.
+The risk involved in the case of SaaS testing is also lower than traditional testing.
+The accessibility of SaaS is also better than the traditional way as we don’t have to install the software in the case of SaaS because it can be accessed through the internet.
 Some agile testing is also involved in SaaS testing due to the speed of the delivery.

 The things that should be tested during SaaS testing

-One of the most crucial factors for the SaaS application is the performance.
+One of the most crucial factors for the SaaS application is performance.
 Every step of the application needs to be tested on the basis of its performance parallel to its workflow.
 The result of the experiment that is expected depends on the tester, they can test according to their needs.
 You can also stress the system using various load tests in order to determine the ability of the application to handle some steady loads and it can also be used to determine the maximum level that can be supported.
 The testing of SaaS application on the basis of performance is of vital importance to the provider’s success and it will be of great use to many organizations.

 This is also a very important concern while choosing a SaaS provider.
 It is of prime importance that proper testing regarding the security should be carried out and if there are any threats to the user’s data then it will be a prohibition of privacy and the SaaS application will not be considered as reliable and secured.

 The timing during which the service is available is also a major thing to be tested.
 The application should be available all the time for its users.
-If the application goes through too many downtimes, then it will be very inconvenient for the user as he won’t be able to access the application during these down times.
+If the application goes through too many downtimes, then it will be very inconvenient for the user as he won’t be able to access the application during these downtimes.